 Autism’s theory of causation is incomplete, but experts generally accept that it develops during pregnancy and birth.
 The signs become apparent sometime before a child is three years old (i.e. when they develop socially and intellectually).
 Autism cannot be created or cured by vaccination or medical treatment – it’s more akin to having a specific eye colour – you’re born with it, it’s with you for life, it’s often genetic and is part of who you are.
 For example, a few years ago, my cousin in Sydney received an adult autism and ADHD diagnosis – and when I think of the grandfather we both share, I wouldn’t be surprised if some of his traits placed him on the spectrum too.

 It’s important to point out that repeatedly exposing an autistic person to their difficulties will never make those difficulties easier for them – it will only cause unnecessary distress and trauma.
 The key to a happy life is to find alternative methods and coping mechanisms.
-On the flip side, some autistic people have individual strengths, which they may describe as their ‘superpower’.
-Some examples of common neurodivergent strengths are:
+On the flip side, some autistic people may find individual strengths in their condition.
+Some examples of neurodivergent strengths are:

 - organisation skills

 - an ability to absorb and recall large amounts of information

 - an ability to look at situations from a different viewpoint

 One charity – The National Autistic Society – splits its description of common autistic difficulties into six sections:

 - Over- or under-sensitivity to light, sound, taste or touch